 Nationalism, Migration and Population Change, 19-21 April 2016

-This year’s conference, ASEN’s 26th, will focus on the relationship between nationalism, migration and population change – a deeply intertwined set of issues that not only speaks to contemporary policy debates in Western Europe and beyond, but also raises a number of broader historical and theoretical questions: How does migration and ethnic change affect the nation?
+The 2016 conference, ASEN’s 26th, focused on the relationship between nationalism, migration and population change, a deeply intertwined set of issues that not only speaks to contemporary policy debates in Western Europe and beyond, but also raises a number of broader historical and theoretical questions: How does migration and ethnic change affect the nation?
 Under what conditions do ethnic majorities respond with anti-immigration sentiments, populist voting or even violence?
 How do migrant diasporas shape nationalist movements in their home countries?

-For any enquiries about sponsorship or advertising, please contact the Coordinator, Richard Gowing, email@example.com
+For any enquiries in relation to the conference, please contact Richard email@example.com.